hasura/awesome-live-reloading/README.md

 A curated collection of `live-reloading` tools and libraries associated with different languages and frameworks.

 "Live reloading" refers to tools that run your compile/build step as you write code.
-This makes it faster for you test your work as you write code.
+This makes it faster for you to test your work as you write code.
 This is especially helpful for web development.

 ## C
   - [**cr.h**](https://github.com/fungos/cr)